jorritvm/pv_growatt_data_downloader/README.md

 ### SQLalchemy
 * in CORE no Session object is required
-* you can create_all in the declarative base without worrying about truncating existing tables
+* it's good to have a schema definition file, but for real DB schema management you need a data migration tool like alembic.
 * SQLalchemy is finicky about its data types, especially dates!
+* there are two ways of doing SQL DDL:
+  1. using CORE concepts like MetaData and Table, insantiate the Table class and pass it a metadata object constructor argument along with column arguments.
+  2. using ORM concepts like declarativebase. you can create_all in the declarative base without worrying about truncating existing tables, this throws errors in CORE
+* there are two ways of doing SQL DQL:
+  1. using pure SQL defined by the text() function (to prevent sql injection!)
+  2. using select() update() insert() delete() wrappers

 ## Author